TheUnsungGamer/TheUnsungGamer/README.md

 # Hey, I'm Bruce 👋

 Self-taught full-stack developer based in Nashua, NH.
-I build local AI tools, artisan bakery websites, and everything in between.
+I build local AI tools, my personal artisan bakery website, and everything in between.
 Former chef and operations manager — I bring the same intensity to code that I brought to the line.

 ## 🛠 Tech Stack